Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 ### Project Goals

-1. Through the use of a retro art style, user interface, and puzzles, provide players with an experience reminscent of old point and click adventure games.
+1. Through the use of a retro art style, user interface, and puzzles, provide players with an experience reminiscent of old point and click adventure games.

 2. To deliver an interesting, engaging, puzzle-focused experience that will leave players searching for more.

+Use of a recognisable artistic style, and building out a rich selection of user choices has achieved the required experience that will appease fans of old point and click adventure games.

 ### First-time Users

 1. To be able to understand the premise of the game, and the object required to succeed.

-2. To be presented with an easily-understood user interface.
+2. To be presented with an easily understood user interface.

 3. To be able to read instructions on how the game works.

 4. To be able to navigate through the various challenges presented with help from dialogue and contextual clues.

 5. To have a bug-free experience.

+Through the implementation of a help page, and an introduction page, users are given ample understanding of the game's story, what is required of them to win, and how to navigate through the game to do so.
+Contextual clues have been left in the game's artwork to encourage players to discover the answers they require, as well as through conversation with the game's roster of characters.

 ### Returning Users